CenterForOpenScience/OSFDocs/docs/navigation/navigation.rst

 * Search: Clicking this tab takes the user to https://osf.io/search/, where a green search bar stretches across the top of the page, opening below the navigation bar.
 A "question mark" icon appears on the far right of the search bar.
 Clicking the question mark prompts the "Search help" modal to appear that explains how to do search queries.

 * Support: Clicking this tab takes the user to the support landing page https://osf.io/support/.

+* Donate: Clicking this link takes the user to https://cos.io/donate-to-cos/.

 * Sign Up button: Clicking the button takes the user to a form to sign up for an account.